2/19/2020

 speaker

-Nick Todera
+Nick Totara

-Analyst, Longbow Research
+Analyst at Longbow Research

 Yeah, I see.
-And last one for me, the implied guidance assumes about 100 basis points of increase in operating expenses as a percent of sales.
+And last one for me.
+The implied guidance assumes about 100 basis points of increase in operating expenses as a percent of sales.
 Can you give us some color?
 Is it mostly coming up from higher R&D expenses or is it across the board?

 speaker